open-keychain/open-keychain/OpenKeychain/src/main/res/raw-de/help_changelog.md

   * So many bugs have been fixed in this release that we focus on the main new features
   * Key edit: awesome new design, key revocation
   * Key import: awesome new design, secure keyserver connections via hkps, keyserver resolving via DNS SRV records
-  * New first time screen
+  * Neuer Bildschirm bei der ersten Öffnung
   * New key creation screen: autocompletion of name and email based on your personal Android accounts
   * File encryption: awesome new design, support for encrypting multiple files
   * New icons to show status of key (by Brennan Novak)